 Permanent exhibitions like Northern Ways display history, indigenous Sami culture and mythology while the Arctic in Change exhibition addresses topical issues in the Arctic such as climate change.

-But for real life encounters with culture, you only have to drive around the long silent roads.
+But for real-life encounters with culture, you only have to drive around the long silent roads.

 Since the dawn of time, the Sami have been hunters and gatherers who – as prehistoric works of art, primarily rock carvings, attest – had a deep understanding of nature.

 At a local reindeer farm, a Sami dressed in a traditional blue and brown tunic with red embroidered trimmings leads us to a tent where he performs a local ritual.

-The Sami believe foreigners from the south bring bad luck and removing our blood will stop the flow of ill fortune.
-First he pretends to cut our throats.
+The Sami believe foreigners from the south bring bad luck and removing our blood will stop the flow of ill-fortune.

 Then he heats his knife over the open flames of the fire burning inside the tent and marks our faces so that he will recognise us when we return in the next life as a reindeer.